TurunenP/Simple-Shell/README.md

 ## Contact

-For any questions or inquiries, please contact Mwadali at wellingtonmwadali@gmail.com
+For any questions or inquiries, please contact: https://github.com/TurunenP